 There are some optional additions to make the Clevertouch even more usable.
 They include the Clevershare and the Sharepod, both of which allow for simple, common sense connectivity to the board using USB or HDMI ports.
 With either, a teacher can control the board easily from any device that is connected.

 The Google Jamboard – It was only a matter of time before Google moved into the interactive whiteboard space, but the Jamboard is a curious addition to the market.
-Unlike the SMART Board and Clevertouch, the Jamboard is wholly designed with professional collaboration in mind, and not for classrooms.
+Unlike the Clevertouch, the Jamboard is wholly designed with professional collaboration in mind, and not for classrooms.
 It is far more streamlined than any other interactive whiteboard on the market, but because it is so new, it’s easy to see where additional functionality will be scaffolded on top of the Jamboard going forward.

 But that’s getting ahead.
 The Jamboard comes in a 55-inch variety which supports 1080p resolution, and an 84-inch 4K model.
-Aesthetics aren’t normally a design emphasis for interactive whiteboards, but the Jamboard is finished with candy apple red accents that definitely draw eyes wherever it is being used.
+Aesthetics aren’t normally a design emphasis for interactive whiteboards, but the Jamboard is finished with candy apple red accents that draw eyes wherever it is being used.

-Now, while the SMART Board and Clevertouch can rightly be thought of as computer-board combos, the Jamboard is solely intended for use as a collaborative whiteboard.
+Now, while the Clevertouch can rightly be thought of as a computer-board combo, the Jamboard is solely intended for use as a collaborative whiteboard.
 And in this area, the Jamboard does some really interesting things.
 For one, many Jamboards can be connected together remotely, which means people spread out over thousands of miles can all interact on the same board, during the same presentation.
 This form of remote collaboration isn’t always the easiest thing to pull off, but because the presentation can be accessed from any device using a browser, it can provide value in allowing hundreds of people to see the brainstorming in real time.

 Multiple media outlets have reviewed the Jamboard, and they have reached a point of consensus in that it is perfectly suited for building big media collages.
 Make no mistake, this is for people coming together and sharing ideas on a board together.
-Media can quickly be dragged off of other devices or the internet and integrated into the collage, screenshots can be taken and incorporated, even emojis and art stickers are available for adding visual punch.
+Media can quickly be dragged off other devices or the internet and integrated into the collage, screenshots can be taken and incorporated, even emojis and art stickers are available for adding visual punch.

-But because it is an interactive whiteboard, the Jamboard makes sure that it is easy to write and annotate over parts of the board, especially with its top notch handwriting recognition software.
+But because it is an interactive whiteboard, the Jamboard makes sure that it is easy to write and annotate over parts of the board, especially with its top-notch handwriting recognition software.
 It can convert even the worst chicken scratch into something perfectly legible, so presentations are not mucked up by impossible to read notes.

 Google is actively working to integrate popular pieces of collaboration and business software into the Jamboard, and they’re Google, so chances are they will be able to do this effectively.
-But even if nothing else is added to it, the Jamboard is simple to use, requires no time-wasting login or profile setups, and lets people go from sitting at their desks to putting together a compelling brainstorm session in moments.
+But even if nothing else is added to it, the Jamboard is simple to use, requires no time-wasting login or profile setups, and lets people go from sitting at their desks to putting together a compelling brainstorming session in moments.
 For companies that need to get their people unified on an idea, that’s gold.